Designing and Evaluating Projects to Increase Social Capital in Refugee Communities

 - Project design and evaluation using story boards

-Suitable for community workers who are engaged in developing and conducting projects designed to increase social capital amongst resettled refugees.
+Suitable for community workers who are engaged in developing and conducting projects designed to increase social capital amongst resettled people from refugee backgrounds.
 However other staff, including clinicians who are interested in building their understanding of the importance of social capital in people’s lives, will also benefit.

 STARTTS – 152-168 The Horsley Drive Carramar NSW